tsouche/learn-kubernetes/tutorial-1-concepts.md

 ### 2.7.3 - Service

-Once the Pods are organised into a group, managed by a Deployment, the group can be linked to a Service
+Once the Pods are organised into a group, managed by a _Deployment_, the group should be exposed to the rest of the cluster so that another application can typically consumme the APIs.
+This is the job of the _Service_: